-We consider popular documents that are identically ( bit-bybit) replicated on several mirror servers.
-We consider large documents of several hundreds of KBytes.
-For small documents, several documents should be grouped into a bigger document, before applying parallel-access to the bigger document (i.e. group all images and text from a Web page into a single document).
+We consider popular documents that are bit-by-bit replicated on several mirror servers.
+We consider large documents, e.g., several hundreds of KBytes.
+For small documents, several documents should be grouped into a bigger document, and then, apply a parallel-access to the bigger document (i.e. group all images and text from a Web page into a single document).

-We assume that the path from the client to the mirror servers is bottleneck-disjoint, that is, packets from one mirror server are not slowed down or dropped due to packets from another mirror server.
-We consider that servers and clients implement the HTTP 1.1 protocol [4] to allow for persistent connections and application-level negotiations.
+We assume that the path from the client to the mirror servers is bottleneck-disjoint, that is, packets from one mirror server are not slowed or dropped by packets from other mirror server.
+We consider that servers and clients implement the HTTP 1.1 protocol[4] to allow for persistent connections, and application-level negotiations.

 The rest of the paper is organized as follows.
 Section II presents and analyzes a history based parallel-access under different network/server conditions.
 In Section III we present the dynamic parallel-access and demonstrate that it offers dramatic speedups for different document sizes, number of servers, and network conditions.
 Section IV considers a dynamic parallel-access where a client is connected through a modem link.
-Section V compares a dynamic parallel-access with a scheme where the client opens multiple parallel-access with a scheme where the simulates a dynamic parallel-access with pipelining.
+Section V compares a dynamic parallel-access with a scheme where the client opens multiple parallel connections to the same server and simulates a dynamic parallel-access with pipelining.
 Section VI concludes the paper and discusses some future work.